EBI-COMMUNITY/ebi-parasite/README.md

 #### General introduction of how to use the Crypto analysis pipeline

 In crypto genome analysis, the first command "download" prepares the reference file, so need to be run firstly.
-After that, You can start to the basis analsis (command 2-5) for each individual isolate genome.
+After that, you can start to the basis analsis (command 2-5) for each individual isolate genome.
 We recommend you always run command 2 "quality control" as the first step.
 Command 3 "assembly" is a relatively independent step, while command 2,4,5 need to be run sequentially.
 After all the isolate genomes go through basis analysis individually, they will be ready for the independent advanced analysis (command 6-10) as a whole.

 #### File examples